 Monte Carone m.
 1621 is a massive rocky summit belonging to the Prealpi Bresciane and Gardesane and dominating the Garda Lake with exceptional views.
 It's the highest summit of the namesake subgroup.
-Apart in reason of the breathtaking summit views towards East over the mountains surrounding the Garda Lake, as Monte Baldo, and towards West over Adamello, Presanella and Brenta Dolomites, this mountain is really interesting to discover the important and well preserved remains of the First World War, built by the Italian command, placed on the former border between the Kingdom of Italy and the Austro-Hungarian Empire.
+This mountain is really interesting for discovering the important and well preserved remains of the First World War, built by the Italian command, placed on the former border between the Kingdom of Italy and the Austro-Hungarian Empire.
+Another highlight are the breathtaking summit views towards East over the mountains surrounding the Lago di Garda, as Monte Baldo, and towards West over Adamello, Presanella and Brenta Dolomites.

 The wide panorama that you can enjoy from the summit of Monte Carone makes easily understand the importance of the site: the summit of "Carone" was so highly strategic for the control of this area that in the most exposed points there were observing sites, as well as several pitches for anti-aircraft artillery.

 There are various Normal routes to the summit, but what makes unique this summit is the opportunity to climb up along the path n.
 105 called “Sentiero Agostino Tosi”, through a wide rock chimney-gully about 150 meters high, equipped with stairs carved into the rock by the Alpine troops, that allows to climb along the exposed itinerary without any technical difficulty.

 As mentioned in the previous chapter, there are several walking approachs to the mountain, the shorter one is from Passo Nota m.
 1208 and Bocca dei Fortini, from where you can climb the peak across a round trip.